Are Dental Implants Painful: Tips on How to Manage Pain After Implant

 You might be uneasy with the surgery process despite using a local anesthetic.
 Anxiety might overwhelm you and hinder the dentists from conducting the process effectively.
 This aspect is more common for aged persons.
-In such cases, the dentists can prescribe oral sedation or use Nitrous oxide.
+In such cases, dentists can prescribe oral sedation or use Nitrous oxide.

 Nitrous oxide is commonly known as laughing gas as it has a relaxing impact on patients.
 The gas does not have any numbing effect.
 However, it eliminates anxiety and makes the dental implant procedure proceed without many challenges.

 Another way the dentist uses to reduce anxiety is by using oral sedation.
-Here, the dentists prescribe you some sedative pills depending on your anxiety level.
+Here, dentists prescribe some sedative pills depending on your anxiety level.

 If your anxiety is overwhelming, you will get a moderate sedation dose.
 This dose does not keep you awake, but you won’t remember whether the dental implant surgery is taking place.

 On the other hand, low anxiety will call for the use of a mild sedation dose.
 This does enhance your relaxation.
 Good to note is that the sedation has an immediate and long-lasting effect.
 So, when undergoing this process, consider bringing a relative or peer with you who can facilitate your travel back home.

 Managing the dental implants pain after the surgery

 Like other surgery, dental implants require a healing process.
 You’ll experience some pain and discomfort days after undergoing this procedure.
 However, the pain is mild and does not affect your day-to-day affairs.

 Nonetheless, pain levels and tolerance vary from one individual to another.
-Therefore, if your pain level is intolerable, you can consider using some painkillers to manage it.
+Therefore, if your pain level is intolerable, you can use painkillers to manage it.

 Some of the perfect over-the-counter prescriptions for this case include Tylenol and Ibuprofen.
-In addition, you can consider seeking your dentist’s advice in managing the after dental implant surgery pain.
+In addition, you can consider seeking your dentist’s advice in managing after-dental implant surgery pain.

 So, are dental implants painful?
 Indeed, the answer is yes.
 This dental procedure comes with some discomfort levels.
 You’ll experience a bit of pain during and after the procedure.
 However, the pain depends on your tolerance levels.